ServiceNow is one of the applications which requires configuration by a Blink administrator before employees can choose to enable it for themselves.

 When prompted for the type, choose OAuth API endpoint for an external client

 Enter Blink as the name and hit submit.

 Blink will now appear in the list of endpoints.
 Click on it to view the endpoint details and take note of the Client ID and Client Secret strings for use in the next step.
 Also, fill in the Redirect URL field with the Redirect URL displayed on your Blink ServiceNow app page.

-Head to your ServiceNow config page in Blink and complete the form, filling in the URL of your service-now instance along with the Client ID and Client Secret strings from ServiceNow, as generated in step 2 then click Connect
+Head to the ServiceNow config page in Blink and complete the form by filling in the URL of your ServiceNow instance along with the Client ID and Client Secret strings generated from the previous step.

-Two additional fields will now appear called Auth ID and Webhook Secret, make a note of them.
+Two additional fields will now appear for the Auth ID and Webhook Secret.
+Make a note of them.

-In ServiceNow navigate to System Properties, Categories, Blink and create two new system properties called blink.auth_id and blink.webhook_secret with the values you noted above.
+In ServiceNow, navigate to System Properties.
+From there, select Categories, then Blink, and create two new system properties called blink.auth_id and blink.webhook_secret with the values you noted above.

-Once complete, you should have three Blink properties configured in total like the image below.
+Once complete, you should have three Blink properties configured in total.